Daniel-Tomas/JavaScript-language-processor-in-Python/README.md

 Hope you find usefull and like the proyect!

 ## Acknowledgment
-This proyect was built by Daniel Tomás, Aarón Cabrero and Alejandro Cuadrón.
+This proyect was built by Daniel Tomás, Aarón Cabero and Alejandro Cuadrón.